bsteinkirchner/Counter/README.md

-# bootstrap-boilerplate
 Description:

-The purpose of this readme is to create the bootstrap boiulerplate.
+The purpose of this is to create a counter that can increase, decrease, and reset to zero with the press of buttons.

-Prerequisites:
-Bootstrap, VS code, git

-Installation:

-License:
-N/A

-Contact:
-Bsteinkirchner@outlook.com
+Stack:

+HTML, CSS, JS